 Homelessness in La Mesa

-The 2020 Point-in-Time Count indicated that La Mesa had 52 un-sheltered individuals.
-This number represents approximately 9% of the total homeless population in East San Diego County.
+The 2020 Point-in-Time Count showed that La Mesa had 52 un-sheltered individuals.
+In 2022, the Point-in-Time Count indicated that La Mesa had 53 un-sheltered individuals.
+This number represents approximately 3% of the total homeless population in East San Diego County.
 The City uses a multi-pronged approach to homelessness to ensure the rights and dignity of those experiencing homelessness as well as the safety and comfort of residents and business owners are met.
 Because homelessness transcends jurisdictional borders, the City works with local nonprofits and regional organizations in an ongoing effort to implement solutions and programs.